ericscharff/oberon-compiler/examples/README.md

 ## PrettyPrint

-`PrettyPrint.ob` is a rudimentary Oberon pretty printer, It accepts an Oberon file as a command line argument, parses it, and outputs the pretty printed output to stdout. e.g.
+`PrettyPrint.ob` is a rudimentary Oberon pretty printer, It accepts an Oberon file as a command line argument, parses it, and outputs the formatted output to stdout. e.g.

 ```
 ../build/compile PrettyPrint.ob